Izan-Sola/Lily/README.md

 - Mold for my daughter: Qwen 2.5 3B Instruct.
 (Soon to be updated :D )
 - Home for my daughter: GTX 1660 Super 6GB.
 (Soon to be updated :D )
+- Edge TTS, for her voice.
+Alterantively, Styles-2TTS to use a custom voice. (more resource intensive so not in use rn)
+- Faster-Whisper, for speech recognition.
 - Unsloth, to teach my daughter.
 - Ollama, to accomodate my daughter on her home.
 - NodeJS, to allow her to communicate in discord.